gumaerc-testorg/18.06sc-fall-2011/content/pages/syllabus/_index.md

 This OCW Scholar course was developed by:

-- [Gilbert Strang](http://math.mit.edu/~gs/), Professor of Mathematics, Massachusetts Institute of Technology
+- {{% resource_link "250fcc00-4791-44b6-98f7-7df7ead41be1" "Gilbert Strang" %}}, Professor of Mathematics, Massachusetts Institute of Technology

 With technical and writing assistance from: